Role of Future SNIa Data from Rubin LSST in Reinvestigating Cosmological Models: LSST

 \subsection{LSST SN Data: Overview}

 This paper utilises simulated SNIa data to forecast dark energy results from LSST observations, sourced from \citet{Mitra:2022ykq}.
-The SN data is generated using the LSST Dark Energy Science Collaboration (DESC) time domain (TD) pipeline and \SNANA\ code \citep{snana}, consisting of four main stages illustrated in Fig. 4 of \citet{Mitra:2022ykq}.
+The SN data is generated using the LSST Dark Energy Science Collaboration (DESC) time domain (TD) pipeline and {\tt SNANA} code \citep{snana}, consisting of four main stages illustrated in Fig. 4 of \citet{Mitra:2022ykq}.
+For simulations, the following input cosmology is used: $\Omega_m=0.3150, \, \Omega_\Lambda=0.6850, \, w_0=-1, \, w_a=0$.
+The curvature is computed internally as $\Omega_k=1-\Omega_m-\Omega_\Lambda$.
+These are based on the cosmological parameter constraints from Planck 2018 \citep{Planck2018}.
+Additionally, the parameter $H_0$ is set to $70.0~ \text{km s}^{-1} \text{Mpc}^{-1}$, which is tied to SALT2 training.
+We use the SALT2 lightcurve model and generate the observer frame magnitudes.
+The noise in the simulation is computed using the following equation,

+Here $F$ is the simulated flux in photoelectron (p.e.), $A$ is the noise equivalent area given by $A = \left[2\pi\int \text{PSF}^2 (r,\theta)r \mathop{}\!\mathrm{d} r\right]^{-1}$, where PSF stands for the Point Spread Function, $b$ is the background per unit area (which includes sky + CCD readouts + dark current), $S_{\text{SNR}}$ is en empirically determined scale that depends on the signal-to-noise ratio.
+The three terms denoted by $\sigma$ correspond to zero point uncertainty, flux calibration uncertainty and underlying host galaxy uncertainty.
+These quantities are empirically determined through fits that match simulated uncertainties with those derived from the survey designs.

 Cosmology fitting, the final stage of the pipeline, was performed by the authors in this analysis.
-Prior to cosmology fitting, the pipeline includes SN brightness standardisation via a Light Curve (LC) fit stage, simulations for bias correction, and a BBC stage for Hubble diagram production.
-We used a redshift binned Hubble diagram and the associated covariance matrix produced from the BBC stage to perform cosmological fitting, exploring the two cosmological dark energy models discussed in sec.\S~\ref{sec:model}.
+Prior to cosmology fitting, the pipeline includes SN brightness standardisation via a Light Curve (LC) fit stage, simulations for bias correction, and a BEAMS with Bias Corrections (BBC) stage for Hubble diagram production.
+We used a redshift binned Hubble diagram and the associated covariance matrix produced from the BBC stage to perform cosmological fitting, exploring the two cosmological dark energy models discussed in Sec. \ref{sec:model}.